nmhillusion/mvn-buflo-builder/README.md

 - `config`: configuration
   - `tempRepoPath`: path to the temporary repository
   - `deleteAfterRun`: delete the temporary repository after build
+  - `accessToken`: access token
+    - tokenName: name of the token
+    - tokenValue: value of the token
-- `dependencies`: list of dependencies
+- `dependencies`: list of dependencies.
+There are two types of dependencies:
+  - GIT DEPENDENCY, with the following fields:
-  - `url`: url of the repository
+    - `path`: path of the repository
     - `rootPath`: root path of maven project to build
     - `ignoredTest`: ignore tests
     - `tag`: tag of the repository
     - `branch`: branch of the repository
+    - `useAccessToken`: use access token in config above or not
+  - LOCAL DEPENDENCY, with the following fields:
+    - `path`: path of the jar file to install
+    - `groupId`: groupId of the dependency
+    - `artifactId`: artifactId of the dependency
+    - `version`: version of the dependency

 * Note: `branch` and `tag` cannot be set at the same time